Laman7/autoCSS/README.md

 Accent | Complete opposite to the primary colors
 Base | The main website background color
 Grey | Use as logically possible
-Body | Main text color
+Body color | Main text color
 Body Off | Use it for lesser importance